 If you hold onto an investment property for less than a year and sell it, then the proceeds from the sale of the property are taxed as income for the year, and are considered short-term capital gains.
-For short-term capital gains, whatever tax bracket you’re in is the rate at which you’ll be taxed up to the 2017 maximum of 39.6 percent.
+For short-term capital gains, whatever tax bracket you’re in is the rate at which you’ll be taxed up to the 2017 maximum of 39.6 percent or 2018 maximum of 37 percent.
 Also, depending upon your income level, you could be hit with a 3.8 percent Medicare surtax, part of the Affordable Care Act, as well.
 You report these short-term capital gains on your IRS Form 1040 using Schedule E, "Supplemental Income and Loss."

 You can deduct capital losses on your investment properties.
 These deductions apply to help you offset some of the capital gains you realized, both short and long-term.
 However, you can only deduct short-term capital gains with short-term capital losses, and the same applies to long-term gains and losses.
 You can deduct up to $3,000 in any net capital losses against other types of income per year.
 If you find your capital losses exceeding this $3,000 limit, you may carry over your net losses to the following years, up to this limit.
 If you’re married and filing separately, then the limit you're able to deduct in capital losses is $1,500 per year.